mlavva/coronavirus_tracker/README.md

 # coronavirus-tracker
-Project to learn how to use Spring Boot
+Project to learn how to make a website with Spring Boot.